Trevor Chappell: Underarm incident

 Chappell became infamous after bowling an underarm delivery when playing for Australia during a match against New Zealand in 1981.

-The teams were contesting the third final of the Benson and Hedges World Series Cup.
-New Zealand needed to score six runs to tie the match.
-Not wanting to risk this, Greg Chappell, Australia's captain and Chappell's brother, asked Trevor Chappell how his underarm bowling was.
+Australia scored 235 batting first; Trevor Chappell bowled the last over in which he dismissed Richard Hadlee and Ian Smith (His figures would be 2-57).
+New Zealand needed to score six runs off the last ball to tie the match.
+Not wanting to risk this, Greg Chappell, Australia's captain, asked Trevor how his underarm bowling was.
 When Trevor Chappell replied that he didn't know because he had never bowled underarm, Greg Chappell said, "well there is only one way to find out" and then Trevor Chappell rolled the ball along the ground to batsman Brian McKechnie.

 Underarm bowling, allowed at the time by the rules of the series, but already outlawed at the time in England's domestic competition, is no longer permitted in games under the playing regulations directly controlled by the ICC.
 In terms of The Laws of Cricket (Law 24.1b), underarm bowling is permitted in other matches provided that the captains agree to it prior to the start of the match.

 Although it was not universally illegal to bowl underarm at the time, it was widely accepted to be contrary to the spirit of the game.
 A visibly agitated McKechnie could do little but block the ball to avoid being dismissed, then throwing his bat away in disgust, and so Australia won the game.
 It was described as "the most disgusting incident I can recall in the history of cricket" by the then Prime Minister of New Zealand, Robert Muldoon.

 Chappell played in the fourth final, taking 1–41.

-Test Cricket
+He returned to Sheffield Shield making 71 against WA, and 59 and 0 against Tasmania.
+This form, and his bowling and fielding, helped Chappell be selected on the squad to tour England for the 1981 Ashes.
+Trevor Chappell's selection – when he had made 2,259 first class runs at 31 and taken 15 wickets at 27 – was generally held to be surprise, as was that of fellow NSW batter Dirk Wellham especially considering Doug Walters had not been selected.
+(The other main surprise was the selection of Ray Bright over Bruce Yardley and Jim Higgs, who had both played test cricket that summer.)
+The Age reported Trevor Chappell "must be the first Australian cricketer to have won a major tour berth on the strength of his brilliant fielding."